 Your total cost will depend on the size of the area that you will be coating, tools you may need to purchase or rent, and what method you choose to apply the epoxy.
 You may also decide to add a sealant or additional coatings if you are completing a DIY epoxy garage floor, so the flooring is able to withstand heavy vehicles.

 How to Get Started with DIY Epoxy Flooring

 When it comes to using epoxy to coat your floor, preparation is a huge factor.
 A DIY kit should have materials that will help you get started.
 The first step is cleaning and preparing the concrete for application.
 Most kits will include an acid wash to clean the floor, but filling cracks and removing intense stains will require more complex tools.
+Often the tools necessary to complete the job will need to be rented, as most people don’t keep these more specialized tools on hand.
 Once the floor is cleaned and even, you can officially start the process with a primer.

-Ultimately, it is not far-fetched to want to complete an epoxy floor on your own.
+Ultimately, it is not far-fetched to want to complete a residential epoxy floor on your own.
 With the right DIY epoxy resin and an epoxy coating kit, you will be on your way to a very presentable new floor.
-However, the best installation will always come from an experienced professional.
-If you are not certain that you will be able to complete the epoxy flooring without issue, you may want to contact a professional for peace of mind.
+However, the best installation for home epoxy flooring will always come from an experienced professional.
+If you are not certain that you will be able to complete the residential epoxy flooring without issue, you may want to contact a professional for peace of mind.